loopstick/CCA_Mechatronics_Spring2020/README.md

 			- Make a new folder on your Github repository for this project
 			- Put your code in that folder.
 			- Put a schematic in that folder.
 Hand drawn is fine.
-				If you want to use the schematic capture program that I use, get it [here](http://fritzing.org)
+				If you want to use Frtizing, the schematic capture program that I use, get it [here](http://fritzing.org)
 	- Additional resources:
 		- [Summer Robotics](http://teachmetomake.com/wordpress/arduino-robotics-cca-summer2016) class that might have some useful ideas